Empyreal092/GFD-Written-Solutions/README.md

 # GFD-Written-Solutions

+This page is now deprecated.
+A currently maintained page of written solutions is on the [Courant website](https://math.nyu.edu/dynamic/resources/graduate-student-resource-pages/written-exams/) (Courant log-in required).

 This document contains the erreta and some solutions to the GFD Written Exam at NYU Courant.
 The exams are in the "Problem\_packages" folder and is available by request from the department.

 Read Chapter 2 - Erreta before doing the problems might save you some time and pain.
 It contains the (possible) errors of the problems.